pymander/wordpress-openpgp/readme.txt

 The `cryptbutton` shortcode takes the following arguments.

 **keyid**
 The media ID of your ASCII-armored public key.
-Either this or keyurl are required.
+Either this or `keyurl` are required.

 **keyurl**
 The URL for your ASCII-armored public key.
-Either this argument or keyid are required.
+Either this argument or `keyid` are required.

 **textarea**
+Optional.
 The HTML ID for the textarea element to be encrypted.
-This argument is required.
+When this is omitted, the plugin will try to find the correct textarea automatically.

 **class**
 Optional.
 Specify additional CSS classes for the button element.